It Can Happen to Any Business. But It Doesn’t Have to Happen to YOURS.

 Partnering with SBS and DDC for Document and Data Security

 At Superior, we partner with Digital Data Centers(DDC) to provide data and document security for customers and clients.
-I know “state of the art” sounds like a cliché but it describes the proprietary systems and methodologies that DDC has designed to provide maximum protection for client data.
+I know “state-of-the-art” sounds like a cliché but it describes the proprietary systems and methodologies that DDC has designed to provide maximum protection for client data.
 Our long relationship with DDC is built on their track record for living up to demanding standards in an area so critical to all the businesses we represent.

 In Thursday’s post, I will go into a bit more detail on the two primary areas in which data security can be compromised.
 It turns out that the most risks come in one of two areas: